mendix/docs/content/en/docs/refguide8/modeling/domain-model/external-entities.md

 This means that several properties of the external entities are determined in their originating app and cannot be changed in your project.

-External entities are added to the domain model through the [Data Hub pane](/refguide8/data-hub-pane/) and are displayed as *purple* entity containers in the domain model.
+External entities are added to the domain model through the [Integration pane](/refguide8/integration-pane/) and are displayed as *purple* entity containers in the domain model.

 {{% alert color="info" %}}
 A license is required to use Mendix Data Hub and connect to external data sources through consumed OData services in your apps.